 Eligibility Criteria for Company Formation in Manitoba

-To be eligible to establish a company in Manitoba, Canada, the following requirements must be met:
+To be eligible to register a company in Manitoba, Canada, the following requirements must be met:

 - Minimum age is eighteen years old.